Kevin Kilbane

 Kevin Daniel Kilbane (born 1 February 1977) is a former professional footballer who played as a left-back or left winger.

 Kilbane played for several English clubs, including Everton, West Bromwich Albion, Sunderland, Wigan Athletic, Huddersfield Town and Derby County (the last two on loan from Hull City) and Coventry City.

 Born in England, Kilbane won 110 caps for the Republic of Ireland national team, placing him fourth behind only Robbie Keane, Shay Given and John O'Shea on the list of the most capped Irish players.

 Towards the end of his career, Kilbane concentrated on forging a media career.
-He now works as an analyst for Virgin Media Television (Ireland), BBC Radio 5 Live, BBC Match of the Day, Football Focus, Final Score, Ireland's Newstalk Radio Off The Ball football show and most recently for Canada's The Sports Network (TSN) and their coverage of FIFA World Cup 2022.
+He now works as an analyst for Virgin Media Television (Ireland), BBC Radio 5 Live, BBC Match of the Day, Football Focus, Final Score, Ireland's Newstalk Radio Off The Ball football show and most recently for Canada's The Sports Network (TSN) and their coverage of the 2022 and 2026 FIFA World Cups.